 We are committed to using technology to enhance our competitive position.
 We depend on a variety of information systems and technologies to maintain and improve our competitive position and to manage the operations of our growing store base.
 We rely on computer systems to provide information for all areas of our business, including supply chain, merchandising, POS, e-commerce, finance, accounting and human resources.
-Our core business systems consist mostly of a purchased software program that integrates with our internally developed software solutions.
+Our core business systems consist mostly of purchased software programs that integrate with our internally developed software solutions.
 Our technology also includes a company-wide network that connects all corporate users, stores, and our distribution infrastructure and provides communications for credit card and daily polling of sales and merchandise movement at the store level.
-We intend to leverage our technology infrastructure and systems where appropriate to gain operational efficiencies through more effective use of our systems, people and processes.
-We update the technology supporting our stores, distribution infrastructure and corporate headquarters on a continual basis.
+We intend to leverage our technology supporting our stores, distribution infrastructure and corporate headquarters on a regular basis.
 We will continue to make investments in our information systems to facilitate our growth and enable us to enhance our competitive position.